 Yes, I could have opted out of this sham of a marriage.
 But I had been rendered too weak to take that kind of leap of faith, so I found the perfect excuse that I was doing this for the kids’ sake.

 Five years ago, I decided to finally revisit the professional aspirations I had put on hold at 23.
-With the kids grown up, his frequent travels and a tight-knit joint family has split down the middle owing to a business dispute, and I was pretty much free to live my life as I chose.
+With the kids grown up, his frequent travels and a tight-knit joint family split down the middle owing to a business dispute, I was pretty much free to live my life as I chose.
 Putting my time at home to good use, I had pursued an MBA degree through distance learning, which helped me land a job.
 My husband made his peace with this new ‘hobby’ I had taken up.

 I rediscovered my old self

 This newfound independence was like a balm on my bruised soul.
 At work, I found an instant connection with a colleague, who was my age, like-minded, compassionate toward my situation and shared my opinions of life.
 He too had been through a bad marriage and was now separated from his wife, which meant he knew exactly where I was coming from.
-Back then I wasn’t so acquainted with the idea of affairs in marriage, but I could then see why they were so common.
+Back then I wasn’t so acquainted with the idea of affairs in marriage, but I soon realized why they were so common.

-Soon love, like I had never known before, blossomed.
+Soon, love like I had never known before, blossomed.
 I didn’t realize when our casual conversations and chats brought us to a point where we craved each other’s company all the time.
 I didn’t stop myself.
 He had no reason to.